Rethinking Channel Dimensions to Isolate Outliers for Low-bit Weight Quantization of Large Language Models: Experiments

-For instruction-tuned models, we evaluate mathematical reasoning with Chain-of-Thought (CoT) prompting~\citep{wei2022chain} on GSM8k~\citep{cobbe2021gsm8k} dataset, a set of grade school math questions.
-We also test code generation ability with greedy decoding on the HumanEval~\citep{chen2021codex} dataset, which includes hand-crafted programming problems with unit tests written in the Python language.
-To curate a domain-specific calibration set, we use the training splits from GSM8k and from MBPP~\citep{austin2021program}, a crowd-sourced entry level Python problem set.
+Following~\citep{luo2023wizardmath,luo2023wizardcoder}, we evaluate instruction-tuned models on mathematical reasoning with Chain-of-Thought (CoT) prompting~\citep{wei2022chain} on GSM8k~\citep{cobbe2021gsm8k} dataset, a set of grade school math questions.
+We also test code generation with greedy decoding on the HumanEval~\citep{chen2021codex} dataset, which includes hand-crafted programming problems written in Python.
+To curate domain-specific calibration sets, we use the training splits from GSM8k and from MBPP~\citep{austin2021program}, a crowd-sourced entry level Python problem set.

 \textbf{Baselines.} We benchmark against vanilla round-to-nearest quantization (RTN), GPTQ~\citep{frantar2022gptq}, and AWQ~\citep{lin2023awq} for LLM weight quantization.
 We thorougly ablate GPTQ's most up-to-date design parameters as in Table~\ref{tab:gptq_ablation} to find a strong baseline for modern LLMs such as LLaMA-V2~\citep{touvron2023llama}.
-We first observe that heuristically fixing which module to apply per-IC quantization is inferior to the optimization-based (adaptive) setting where the dimensions are determined using reconstruction loss.
-Once the optimal dimension is chosen with RTN, there are various ways to apply the GPTQ algorithm: for OC dimension, we test default (baseline), reorder (activation reordering), and the reorder + static (hardware-efficient reordering) option.
+We first observe that heuristically fixing which module to apply per-IC quantization offline is inferior to the optimization-based (adaptive) setting where dimensions are chosen on-the-fly.
+Once the optimal dimension is selected with RTN, there are various combinations to apply the GPTQ algorithm: for OC dimension, we test default (baseline), reorder (activation reordering), and the reorder + static (hardware-efficient reordering) option.
 We do not test static groups for IC since it is already hardware-efficient.
 We empirically determine that static reordering for per-OC and reordering for per-IC yields the best accuracy-efficiency trade-off.